Welcome to the Appliances Online Blog

 “Whoa, whoa, WHOA!”
 I hear you howl.
 “Are you CRAZY?
 You CAN’T put a suit jacket in the washing machine!
 That’s the whole POINT of this article!”

-Except… you can.
-Sometimes.
-It’s not always the best idea, but it CAN be done.
+Except... you can sometimes.
+It's not always the best idea, but it CAN be done.
 Under controlled conditions.
 Which I will now tell you all about.

 The dangers of throwing a suit jacket into the washing machine along with your tracky dacks, undies and other laundry are many.
-As suits tend to be made from several different layers of materials, they reach to washing in unpredictable ways.
+As suits tend to be made from several different layers of materials, they react to washing in unpredictable ways.
 Sometimes hot water can shrink some or all of the material; sometimes detergents can react with the fabrics; and rough tumbling or spinning tends not to be good for their delicate stitching.

-If your machine-wash is successful, you may be tempted to ride you sense of accomplishment into drying the jacket with your clothes dryer, but I’d advise against that.
+If your machine-wash is successful, you may be tempted to ride your sense of accomplishment into drying the jacket with your clothes dryer, but I'd advise against that.
 After all, if your jacket is soaked in water, heating this water up in the dryer may do the same kind of damage you were trying to avoid by washing it in the cold stuff.
 Stick to line drying in this case, hanging it on a coat hanger to maintain the shape.

 If you REALLY want to get some extra use out of your dryer, you may be able to toss in your suit jacket along with a commercially-available dry cleaning sheet.
 These little squares of material are infused with similar chemicals to those used down at the dry-cleaners.
 Place the jacket in the delicates bag along with the sheet and place it in the dryer on a tumble-only (no heat) cycle.
 Always read the cleaning sheet manufacturer's instructions, and check the fabric makeup of your suits to prevent potential disasters before they occur!